Elias2660/Video_Subtractions/README.md

 # Video Background Subtraction

 A command‑line tool for applying background subtraction (MOG2 or KNN) to batches of `.mp4` videos in parallel.
-Original videos are moved to a backup directory before processing, then each video is processed frame‑by‑frame to highlight moving objects and suppress the static background.
+Original videos are moved to a backup directory (`--dest-dir`) before processing, then each video is processed frame‑by‑frame to highlight moving objects and suppress the static background.

 This project is most used with the [Unified‑bee‑Runner](https://github.com/Elias2660/Unified-bee-Runner).

----

 ## Requirements

 - Python 3.12
 - OpenCV (`cv2`)
 - NumPy

----

 ## Installation